-The management IP address is the IP address of the SD-WAN on-premises Orchestrator virtual machine, use this IP address to log into the SD-WAN Orchestrator for On-premises Web UI.
+The management IP address is the IP address of the Citrix SD-WAN Orchestrator for On-premises virtual machine, use this IP address to log into the Citrix SD-WAN Orchestrator for On-premises Web UI.

 To display the management IP address, do the following:

-- 1. On the vSphere client Inventory page, select the new SD-WAN Orchestrator for On-premises virtual machine. - 2.
-On the SD-WAN Orchestrator for On-premises page, under Recent Tasks, wait for the result to show completed.
+- 1. On the vSphere client Inventory page, select the new Citrix SD-WAN Orchestrator for Onpremises virtual machine. - 2.
+On the Citrix SD-WAN Orchestrator for On-premises page, under Recent Tasks, wait for the result to show completed.